 You can also follow the story on social media via #CombineToCreate #CultureCollective.

-Introducing the Combine to Create Collective
+The Combine to Create Collective

 The Combine to Create Collective is made up of seven creative practitioners living and working in Moray who accepted our invitation to take up a residency working alongside FBA and communities in Moray throughout 2021 / 2022.